 Prior to the reorganization, redeemable partnership units in SLP consisted of units issued to our founders and those purchased by certain of our employees.
 These capital units entitled the holder to a share of the distributions of SLP.
 Units were subject to certain redemption features.
 Upon the termination of employment of the terminated employee, as defined, SLP had a right to call the units.
 In addition, the terminated employee had a right to put the units to SLP upon termination or death, provided the terminated employee had complied with certain restrictions, as described in SLP's Second Amended and Restated Limited Partnership Agreement.
-In accordance with the provisions of SLP's Second Amended and Restated Limited Partnership advective above expired upon the consummation of our IPO.
+In accordance with the provisions of SLP's Second Amended and Restated Limited Partnership Agreement, the put described above expired upon the consummation of our IPO.
 Subsequent to the completion of the reorganization and IPO, if a principal of SLP is terminated for cause, SLP has the right to redeem all of the vested Class B units collectively held by the principal and his or her permitted transferees for a purchase price equal to the lesser of (i) the aggregate capital account balance in SLP of the principal and his or her permitted transferees and (ii) the purchase price paid by the terminated principal to first acquire the Class B units.

 SLP also makes distributions to its partners of various nature including incentive payments, profit distributions and tax distributions.
+The profit distributions and tax distributions are accounted for as equity transactions.